Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/Lessons/Automations.md

 ## [**25m**] 💬 **TT**: General Guidelines for Modules

-I chose `gradient-string` because it's a great example of a package that follows all of the
+I selected `gradient-string` for our warmup exercise because...

+- The library is a great example of an MVP you can implement for your final challenge!
+- The module is responsible for doing one thing --- and _ONLY_ one thing --- well.
+- The implementation follows the best practices we're about to highlight below.

+### Best Practices

 Like atoms or DNA, modules are the basic building blocks of your application.
 They enforce basic modularity while remaining flexible enough to fit almost anywhere.
 What you choose to build with them is up to you, but the following guidelines will help get you pointed in the right direction.